zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Bill: I brought both food and a bottle of champagne .

-Madison: Well, I hope the food isn’t too cold and t he champagne isn’t too warm.
+Madison: Well, I hope the food isn’t too cold and the champagne isn’t too warm.
 You know how I hate warm champagne.

 Bill: Actually, the food is cold, because I brought  chicken sandwiches and potato salad.